yaronf/I-D/STAR/draft-ietf-acme-star.md

 The following subsections describe the three main phases of the protocol:

 - Bootstrap: the IdO asks an ACME CA to create a short-term and automatically-renewed (STAR) certificate ({{proto-bootstrap}});
-- Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to the certificate URL ({{proto-auto-renewal}});
+- Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to the star-certificate URL ({{proto-auto-renewal}});
 - Termination: the IdO requests the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).

 ## Bootstrap